DarkStarSword/3d-fixes/DreadOut/README.md

 Known Issues
 ------------
+- Mouse cursor depth cannot be adjusted as the game uses a hardware cursor.
+  Hold Q to reduce 3D in the menus to allow for easier selection.

-If you find the image on the phone camera looks wrong (2D, doubled or tripled image, flickering or broken shadows), alt+tab out of the game and back in.
+- If you find the image on the phone camera looks wrong (2D, doubled or tripled image, flickering or broken shadows), alt+tab out of the game and back in.
   This happens inconsistently - sometimes the image will look fine, then it will be broken the next time you pull out the camera, so it's a good idea to check the camera half a dozen times or so while you are in a safe area before moving on.

   The rendering seems to be stable after a single alt+tab, so you might just want to do one after launching the game for good measure.

   If you are in a tight spot and don't have time to alt+tab, holding Q will temporarily set the separation to 1% which will make the image on the camera usable.

 Installation (64bit)
 --------------------